rladiesPHL/2022_datathon/analyses/team1/kathrine_m/team1_report.md

 With Team 3 taking a deep dive into geography in the context of service expansion, Team 1 opted to limit analysis to Montgomery County, PA.
 ElderNet currently serves two Townships within the County: Lower Merion and Narberth.
-Only 6% of the \[NUMBER\] Montgomery County residents under the federal poverty level and The estimated median household income in Lower Merion is $140,000; this is the highest in the County (2016-2020 American Community Survey, US Census Bureau; Figure 4).
+Only 6% of the 805,000 Montgomery County residents fall below the federal poverty level and the median income in Lower Merion is
+$140,000; this is the highest in the County (2016-2020 American Community Survey, US Census Bureau (Figure 4).
 Nonetheless, 490 people in this region required assistance associated with basic human needs such as food and accessing healthcare in the last two years.
 It is clear that if such a need exists in these Townships there is likely a similar or more pronounced need in neighboring Townships.

 |                                                                   A                                                                    |                                                                     B                                                                      |
 |:--------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------:|